rahulkrprajapati/ChatBot_Java_SpringMVC/README.md

 # [ChatBot Using Java SpringMVC](https://github.com/null-buster/ChatBot_Java_SpringMVC)

-This repository contains a ChatBot application we delevloped as part of the internship at Virtusa to aid in automobile purchase.

 Welcome to our project **ChatBot Using Java SpringMVC** !!

 This application was developed with the intent to design a ChatBot that could aid in customer purchase.
 The customer in order to interact with the ChatBot would have to login to the application using the credentials used during sign up to access the chatbot window.
 This would not be feasible in a real world application but was done to fulfill out internship criteria.